eliemichel/OpenMfx/doc/sphinx/index.rst

 - Examples of implementation, both for `host <Implementations/Host>`_ and `plugins <Implementations/Plugins>`_: `Implementations and Related Work <Implementations>`_

+- The documentation of the C++ SDK, namely a set of classes built on top of the C API that is not mandatory to use but can ease the developement of C++ plugins: `Software Development Kit <Sdk>`_

 **Current status of this memo** This is a work in progress DRAFT of the API.
 Some parts are still missing, others need intensive testing.
-Feel free to fill issues if you have any suggestions.
+Feel free to `fill issues <https://github.com/eliemichel/OpenMeshEffect/issues>`_ if you have any suggestions.

 Contents
 --------